Enhanced collisionless laser absorption in strongly magnetized plasmas: Introduction

-In this paper, we use PIC simulations to investigate kinetic effects when a strong background magnetic field is present ($\omega_c > \omega_p$).
-We discover that for a range of magnetic field strengths ($B_0$) where the laser frequency ($\omega$) is about twice $\omega_c$, laser energy absorption is drastically increased, analogous to two-plasmon decay in unmagnetized plasmas.\cite{Goldman1966parametric,Baldis1983growth,Regan2010suprathermal,Turnbull20} Notice that two-plasmon decays also occur in magnetized plasma: When plasmas are magnetized and waves propagate at oblique angles, the Langmuir wave and electron cyclotron wave are no longer linear eigenmodes.
+In this paper, we use PIC simulations to investigate kinetic effects when a strong background magnetic field $\mathbf{B}_0$ is present ($\omega_c > \omega_p$).
+Instabilities in this regime have been studied in the context of magnetic confinement when waves propagate nearly perpendicular to the magnetic field. \cite{porkolab1988parametric} In particular, it is well known that strong absorption occurs when the pump frequency $\omega\approx2\omega_c$.
+However, in inertial confinement, lasers usually propagate at oblique angles, so conditions for strong absorption are different.
+The absorption near second cyclotron harmonics is distinct from the absorption due to two-plasmon decay, which occurs when $\omega\approx2\omega_p$ in unmagnetized plasmas. \cite{Goldman1966parametric,Baldis1983growth,Regan2010suprathermal,Turnbull20} Both absorption mechanisms are modified when waves propagate obliquely in magnetized plasmas, where the Langmuir and cyclotron waves are no longer linear eigenmodes.
 Instead, they hybridize to form a Langmuir-like eigenmode, which we call the P wave, and an electron-cyclotron-like eigenmode, which we call the F wave.
-In terms of these eigenmodes, two-plasmon decays occur when $\omega$ is about twice the P wave frequency, whereas two-magnon decays occur when $\omega$ is about twice the F wave frequency.
-The latter is the focus of this paper, and we show that two-magnon decays are in fact comprised of a number of distinct mechanisms.
+In terms of these eigenmodes, two-plasmon decay occurs when $\omega$ is about twice the P wave frequency, and the decay when $\omega$ is about twice the F wave frequency shall be called two-magnon decay.
+The latter is the focus of this paper, and we will show that two-magnon decays are in fact comprised of a number of distinct mechanisms.

 From our simulations, at least four distinct scenarios of two-magnon decays can be identified.
 First, in the reference scenario (SB0), where no F wave is strongly excited, the interaction is dominated by backscattering via the P wave.
 Second, in the primary-backward scenario (SB1), backscattering via the F wave becomes a dominant resonance.
 Third, in the primary-forward scenario (SF1), forward scattering via the F wave becomes dominant.
 Finally, in the secondary-forward scenario (SF2), backscattered light pumps strong F-wave mediated forward scattering.
 In Sec.~\ref{sec:plasmawaves}, we show how the spectra of waves that are spontaneously excited by the laser depend on $B_0$.
 In Sec.~\ref{sec:vdfs}, we show that plasma waves heat electrons and lead to anisotropic broadening of the distribution function.
 We inspect the energy balance of the system in Sec.~\ref{sec:energy} and show that in resonant cases there is an increase in plasma energy and a reduction in field energy, confirming that laser energy is absorbed via wave-particle interactions.